-Maintaining your rental property is essential for the health and safety of your tenants and to prevent costly repairs.
+Maintaining your property is essential for the health and safety of the occupants and to prevent costly repairs.
 Staying on-top of a maintenance routine is simple.

 - Window cleaning is a simple task that can greatly increase the comfort of your home.
 Cleaning your windows before winter can allow more light to enter your home, saving you energy and increasing comfort.
 If you live in an apartment or high-rise, ask your strata manager about the window cleaning schedule.

 - Light bulbs are something you may not notice until the shorter days of winter come, keep some spare light bulbs on hand so that you will be ready to replace them when the time comes.
 Fluorescent lighting degrades with time, even if the light is still working the light output may be much less than new.
 It is also advisable to clean your light fixtures with a cloth and glass cleaner, dust accumulates on light bulbs and fixtures reducing the available light output.

 - GFCI outlets are located in bathrooms, kitchens, and outside of your home.
 These are special outlets that will turn off if they detect a ground fault in an appliance plugged into the outlet.
 These can be life saving devices and can prevent electrocution.
 Test these regularly by pushing the “test” button on the front of the outlet, afterward press “reset” to put it back into operating mode.
 Note that several plugs may be connected to one GFCI outlet, if one trips off it may interrupt power to other receptacles.

 - Smoke alarms should be tested monthly and batteries replaced every 6 months according to the U.S. Fire Administration.
 Smoke detectors lose their ability to properly detect smoke in time, replacing them by the expiry date could save your life.
 If you have battery operated smoke detectors, reuse the old batteries in other devices such as flashlights to use the remainder of the charge inside.